Saher-Ayad/demo-repo/readme.md

 # Hello-World

-A "Hello, World!" program is generally a simple computer program which outputs (or displays) to the screen (often the console) a message similar to "Hello, World!" while ignoring any user input.
+A "Hello, World!" program is generally a simple computer program which outputs to the screen a message similar to "Hello, World!".